ArfatulAsif/Delivery-Robot-Arduino-Project/README.md

 ---

+## Demonstration of our project.

 ## Cost Estimation
-Our initial estimation is approximately BDT 12,000 for the prototype.
+Our initial estimation is approximately BDT 6000 - 12,000 for the prototype.
 We have included cost-effective items in the list of requirements.

 ---